 Mask Mandates in Effect

-Masks are currently mandated in public, both indoors and where social distancing isn't possible outdoors, in the following areas:
+Masks are currently mandated in public, both indoors and where social distancing isn't possible outdoors, throughout much of Utah in all areas experiencing a High Level of Transmission.

 Note: This list is updated daily.